fiedka/fiedka/README.md

 ## Development / Contribution

-This project is based on the Next.js application framework.
+This project is based on the [Next.js](https://nextjs.org/) application framework.
 It contains a few widgets (UI components) to render UEFI data structures.
-If you would like to contribute, have ideas, etc, please feel free to create issues on GitHub and/or pull requests.
+If you would like to contribute, have ideas, etc, please feel free to create issues [on GitHub](https://github.com/orangecms/utk-web/) and/or open pull requests.
 Any form of contribution is highly appreciated.
 As this tool is meant to be a GUI (by now :)), usability feedback is very important and welcome.